venuc13/Practical-HW1/README.md

 In other words, notes allow to store small amount of data on the blockchain.
 For this homework, the notes need to be `my first Algorand transaction` and `my second Algorand transaction` respectively.

 The Python SDK allows you to send transactions.
 See the [tutorial "Your First Transaction"](https://developer.algorand.org/docs/sdks/python/) starting at step "Connect your client".
-Create a python file and copy-paste the appropriete codesnippets in to send the transactions.
+Create a python file and copy-paste the appropriate code snippets in to send the transactions.

 A few hints as you complete this tutorial.